corgi-in-tights/saber-assistant/devlog/day-2.md

 11:54PM (still june 30th technically): For now it wont do streaming, something to the consider in the future.
 Just HTTP FastAPI for now.

 1:26AM: Setup the FastAPI websocket (yeah we're using websockets now).

+The device layer is kind of something I need to setup a local Home Assistant container or the likes for.
+My Zigbee hub isn't arriving till a while (I will not bend to the dark side of Wi-Fi smart home devices) so I'm gonna get started on intent classification.
+I think it's just cooler if I do it myself so...
+Here we go.

+Intent classification is definitely very interesting, my cop-out here is that I'm using a prompted LLM but I would love to come back to making a good rule-based ML algo for this.
+Or a hybrid to optimize on basic stuff (turn the lights on) versus ambigious statements.

+Making a bunch of intents in config/intents/ and writing their slots, this is gonna take a bit.
+Not too many, just about 15 for now.
+By making very clear categories and subcategories it should be possible to scale up to crazy amounts (1000+ intents) without ever exceeding the standard token prompt limits -- and I'm sure models will get better if this gets popular enough for that.

+Used ChatGPT to generate configs/intent/command/device/set.json and assistant/repeat.json.
+Gonna have to type the rest by hand.
+Why?
+Because I'm a squallid human being and the free gpt is mid.